 What Is Fennel?

-What is Fennel – should I try it?
+What is Fennel – Should I try fennel?

 Base – Remove the hard center core in the base and use the white part in salads or cook it with fish.
-We like to wrap packages of fresh fish in parchment paper or aluminum foil and put pieces of fennel on the top of the fish and/or under the fish to add both aroma and flavor to the dish.
+We like to wrap packages of fresh fish in parchment paper or aluminum foil and put pieces of fennel on the top of the fish and/or under the fish to add both aroma and flavor to the dish and the room.